8051Enthusiast/yabo/doc/intro.md

 ```
 def ascii_byte = if u8 is 0x20..0x7e or '\n' or '\r' or '\t'
 ```
-This time, the `if` is used in prefix form to signify that an application of the parser to a value can fail.
+This time, the `if` is used before the expression to signify that an application of the parser to a value can fail.
-The principle is that each expression that can fail should include either an `if` or a `?` (see more on that later) to signify that it is fallible.
+The principle is that each expression that can fail should include either an `if` or a `?` to signify that it is fallible.
 Ideally, marking the expression's fallibility prevents a scenario where any expression may implicitely fail and it is impossible to know which.

 On parser specifically, we can also use the `!eof` pattern: